 The health and safety of its students, faculty and staff are primary concerns at Wake Forest University.
-For this reason, the university requires all individuals traveling internationally on Wake Forest funds to submit a set of forms and information to the Center for Global Programs and Studies (GPS).
-This includes individuals traveling to international conferences, international research trips, international trips funded through grants, etc., who study or work on Reynolda Campus.
-All required forms and information must be submitted to the Center for Global Programs and Studies at least one month before individual travel begins.
-Wake Forest will not disburse funds for international travel until the required forms and information have been submitted to the Center for Global Programs and Studies and necessary signatures have been received.
+For this reason, all individuals traveling internationally on Wake Forest funds must submit a set of forms to the Center for Global Programs and Studies (GPS).
+This includes individuals traveling to international conferences, international research trips, international trips funded through grants, etc. All required forms must be submitted at least one month before individual travel begins.
+Wake Forest will not disburse funds for international travel until the required forms have been submitted.

 If you are a faculty or staff member and are leading a group of faculty or staff members abroad, please click here for more information.

-If you are a spouse, partner, or child (or any other person accompanying a WFU faculty member, staff, or student), please click here for an Assumption of Risk and Release agreement you must submit.
+If you are a spouse, partner, or child (or any other person accompanying a WFU faculty member, staff, or student), please click here for the required Assumption of Risk and Release agreement.

-The mandatory international insurance available to Wake Forest students (required for students on Reynolda Campus, available to students on the Bowman Gray Campus) is provided by HTH Worldwide.
-Visit the link to the HTH Student Accident and Sickness Insurance Policy to view the policy and what is excluded.
-The HTH policy will not cover expenses in the U.S.A. or your home country (for non-U.S. citizens).
-The HTH price grid contains information about how much the HTH policy costs, since the cost depends on how long you are abroad.
-Students participating in a WFU-administered undergraduate study abroad program will have the cost of the HTH policy included in their study abroad program or course fee.
-This requirement will be waived for WFU students participating in an Affiliate study abroad program that has insurance coverage equivalent to the HTH policy.
+The mandatory international insurance available to Wake Forest students (required for students on Reynolda Campus, available to students on the Bowman Gray Campus) is provided by GeoBlue.
+Visit the GeoBlue Member Guide to view the policy.
+The policy will not cover expenses in the U.S.A. or your home country (for non-U.S. citizens).
+The GeoBlue Price Grid contains information about costs.
+Students participating in a WFU-administered undergraduate study abroad program will have the cost of GeoBlue included in their study abroad program fee.
+This requirement will be waived for WFU students participating in an Affiliate study abroad program that has insurance coverage equivalent to the GeoBlue policy.

-Dependents of faculty and staff who opt for the HTH international health insurance should complete the HTH Application Form for Dependents.
+Dependents of faculty and staff who opt for the GeoBlue international health insurance should complete the GeoBlue Application Form for Dependents.

-All faculty members, staff, and students traveling abroad are required to attend a security briefing conducted by the Center for Global Programs and Studies or the WFU Police Department.
-Please visit http://www.wfu.edu/police/safety.php for more information.
-(NOTE: Study abroad students will receive the security briefing at the mandatory pre-departure orientation.)
+All faculty, staff, and students traveling abroad are required to receive a security briefing from the Center for Global Programs and Studies (GPS).
+For more information, contact GPS at 336.758.5938 or firstname.lastname@example.org (NOTE: Study abroad students will receive the security briefing at the mandatory pre-departure orientation.)